National Tsunami Warning Center: Overview of operations

+Alert levels

 Deep-ocean tsunami detection

 In 1995, NOAA began developing the Deep-ocean Assessment and Reporting of Tsunamis (DART) system.
 By 2001, an array of six stations had been deployed in the Pacific Ocean.

 Beginning in 2005, as a result of the tsunami caused by the 2004 Indian Ocean earthquake, plans were announced to add 32 more DART buoys to be operational by mid-2007.

 These stations give detailed information about tsunamis while they are still far off shore.
 Each station consists of a sea-bed bottom pressure recorder (at a depth of 1000–6000 m) which detects the passage of a tsunami and transmits the data to a surface buoy via acoustic modem.
 The surface buoy then radios the information to the NTWC via the GOES satellite system.
 The bottom pressure recorder lasts for two years while the surface buoy is replaced every year.
 The system has considerably improved the forecasting and warning of tsunamis in the Pacific Ocean.